 This GED Language Arts Study Guide explains everything you’ll have to learn and understand if you want to pass the GED Language Arts Test.

-This study guide teaches you what the subject fields are covered in this GED® subtest and what’s the format of the test.
+This Language Arts GED study guide teaches you what the subject fields are covered in this GED® subtest and what’s the format of the test.

 GED Language Arts Lessons

 This website publishes 24 free GED Language lessons with practice tests helping you to get started with your GED Language Arts prep.

 GED Testing Service recognizes Onsego as a trusted publisher that has developed curriculum materials that are 100% aligned with the GED test.